 The Major in Biology for the Bachelor of Science Degree (general biology sequence) should be completed in order to meet the requirements for secondary teacher certification.
 Students seeking certification to teach biology in secondary schools may elect to complete the optional Environmental Emphasis or the General Biology Emphasis.
-In completing the Major in Biology, students seeking certification must earn 8 semester hours in botany including 5 semester hours in laboratory work and 8 semester hours in zoology including 5 semester hours in laboratory work.
+In completing the Major in Biology, students seeking certification must earn 8 semester hours in botany including 5 semester hours in laboratory work, 8 semester hours in zoology including 5 semester hours in laboratory work, and 8 semester hours in physiology including 5 semester hours in laboratory work.
 In addition, they should consult the Secondary Education section of this catalog.
-Dr. James Sprinkle is the advisor for Biology/Secondary Education students.
+Dr. James Sprinkle is the advisor for Biology/ Secondary Education students.

-Major in Biology for the Bachelor of Science Degree

-General Biology Emphasis
+Major in Biology for the Bachelor of Science Degree General Biology Emphasis

-This sequence provides an organized, yet flexible system of courses which effectively meets the demands of students seeking a broadly based undergraduate program in biology.
+This sequence provides an organized yet flexible system of courses which effectively meets the demands of students seeking a broadly based undergraduate program in biology.
 It also serves students wishing to be certified for teaching biology in secondary schools.